Why learn the Korean language in India of all the fabulous choices?

 10. Learning Korean is good for the brain

-Did you know, learning Korean makes you smarter?
-Don’t take my words!
+Please don’t take my words!
 There is numerous research report to support this point.

 11. Study in South Korea

-Currently, over thousand of Indians are pursuing various scholars are pursuing post-graduate and Ph.
-D programs, mostly in the sciences stream in Korea.
+Currently, over a thousand Indians are pursuing various scholars are pursuing post-graduate and Ph.
+D programs, mainly in the sciences stream in Korea.

-Besides, the Government of South Korea also offers scholarships to Indian nationals each year to study Korean Language and Literature at Masters and Ph.D. level at select Korean Universities.
+Besides, the South Korean Government also offers scholarships to Indian nationals each year to study Korean Language and Literature at Masters and Ph.D. levels at select Korean Universities.

 12. Travel or Work in South Korea

-For Indian tourists, South Korea is one of the favorite destinations.
-The number has been increasing at an average of 20% every year.
+For Indian tourists, South Korea is one of their favorite destinations.
+The number has been increased by an average of 20% every year.

 Is Korean difficult to master?

 Let’s face the truth — Just like the Japanese or Mandarin language, Learning Korean is also hard; there are no two ways about it.

-The Korean language has many unique and fascinating aspects, such as multiple speech levels, different particles that indicate grammatical relations in a sentence, changing politeness Levels, and honorific expressions.
+The Korean language has many unique and fascinating aspects.
+It includes multiple speech levels, particles indicating grammatical relations in the sentence, and honorific expressions.